Internal users - conduct a user audit

 Export your site’s list of users

-You can do a simple audit of who has access, what their permission level is, when they last logged in, and when they last reset their password by downloading the ‘Users’ export from your site.
+You can do a simple audit of who has access, what their primary role is, when they last logged in, and when they last reset their password by downloading the ‘Users’ export from your site.

 To export a user list, select the 'Site' dropdown from the admin navigation bar across the top of the page and then select 'Settings'.